Last week1 I mentioned that I'd be participating in the Acerola Jam 02 and things have gone swimmingly.

 I have a play test Saturday morning, so I'm compelling myself to finish a playable demo by then and plan to spend roughly eight hours a day on this.
 Time to ball.

-since that's more accurate to it's role, and I want to mature the animations a bit before I do this as well as experiment with how much info to show to the player.
+StatusEffect doesn't have a log entry.
+I'm waiting to rename it to MutateEffect since that's more accurate to it's role, and I want to mature the animations a bit before I do this as well as experiment with how much info to show to the player.